 Steelcase has established 3 WorkLife Centres in India – the company’s flagship showrooms in New Delhi, Bangalore and Hyderabad.
 Steelcase will be soon inaugurating its 4th Worklife Centre in Mumbai.
 Earlier in April 2013, the company started its first manufacturing facility in India spread across 50,000 square feet at Chakkan, Pune.

 To try Gesture or learn more about the Steelcase Global Posture Study and Gesture please contact:

 Gesture will be available in early 2014.

 For 100 years, Steelcase Inc. has helped create great experiences for the world’s leading organizations – wherever work happens.
 Steelcase and our family of brands – including Steelcase®, Coalesse®, Designtex®, Details®, Nurture®, PolyVision® and Turnstone® – offer a comprehensive portfolio of furnishings, products and services designed to unlock human promise and support social, economic and environmental sustainability.
 We are globally accessible through a network of channels, including approximately 650 dealers.
 Steelcase is a global, industry-leading and publicly traded company with fiscal 2013 revenue of $2.9 billion.

-P.S All the images are provided by Steelcase and subject to copyright.
+P.S.
+All the images are provided by Steelcase and are subject to copyright.